-If a student wishes to cancel his or her official withdrawal from the institution, that student must submit to the registrar's office, in writing, his or her intent to complete the current term of enrollment.
+If a student wishes to cancel his or her official withdrawal from the institution that student must submit written notification to the Registrar's Office.
 This rescinds the student's notification of intent to withdraw.
+The University reserves the right to deny withdrawal rescindment.